qiaolunzhang/qiaolunzhang.github.io/_pages/about.md

   - Multi-agent network management
   - AI&Optimization for classical and quantum network design and optimization

 We are recruiting research interns.
-If you are passionate about the intersection of AI and computer networking, and you’re eager to contribute to cutting-edge research, don’t hesitate to contact me.
+If you are passionate about the intersection of AI and computer networking, don’t hesitate to contact me.
 I am committed to supporting exceptional individuals like you and helping you achieve your academic and professional goals.
 Please feel free to reach out via email at <qiaolun.zhang@polimi.it> :)